-Standards for criminal investigations are different than the standards for a violation of this Policy, and therefore, the University will not base its decisions under this Policy solely on law enforcement reports and/or actions.
+Standards for criminal investigations are different than the standards for a violation of this Policy, and therefore, the University will not base its decisions under this Policy solely on law enforcement determinations and/or the outcomes of any criminal proceedings.
 The University will fulfill its legal and ethical obligation to take immediate and appropriate action in response to a report of Prohibited Conduct, even if there are other external processes or procedures pending in connection with that same report.
 Similarly, if the University finds Prohibited Conduct has occurred, the University will take appropriate action, regardless of external proceedings that may also be pending.

 The Claimant and Respondent may review the preliminary report and provide feedback in response.
-The Claimant and Respondent must submit any comments, feedback, additional documents, evidence, requests for additional investigation, names of additional witnesses, or any other information they deem relevant to the investigator within five (5) calendar days after it is sent to them for review.
-The Title IX Coordinator or designee may, in their discretion, impose strict page limits on the feedback the parties can provide the investigator.
+The Claimant and Respondent must submit any comments, feedback, additional documents, evidence, requests for additional investigation, names of additional witnesses, or any other information they deem relevant to the investigator, up to twenty (20) pages, within five (5) calendar days after it is sent to them for review.
+The Title IX Coordinator or designee may, in their discretion, waive the page limit on the feedback the parties can provide the investigator, for good cause.

-In the event that new, relevant information is provided or identified by one of the parties, the information will be incorporated into the preliminary report and the parties will be provided a second opportunity to review and provide feedback before the investigator proceeds with the final report.
+In the event that new, relevant information is provided or identified by one of the parties, the information will be incorporated into the preliminary report and the parties will be provided a second opportunity to review and provide feedback regarding the new information before the investigator proceeds with the final report.

 16. Final Investigation Report and Outcome of Investigation.
 After receiving any comments submitted by either person, or after the five (5) calendar day comment period has lapsed without comment, the investigator will address any relevant issues identified by the Claimant and/or Respondent, as appropriate, pursue any additional investigative steps as needed, and make a determination, by a preponderance of the evidence, whether the Respondent has committed a violation of this Policy.